AAA Magazines

 Info: Open 11 a.m.–4 p.m. for takeout or lawn picnics; closed Tuesdays and Wednesdays.

-The restaurant feels both familiar and new, offering pūpu and entrées with comfort and fresh twists, from ‘ahi tartare to a kālua pig grilled cheese, and Thai curry with lobster to paniolo rib eye.
+The restaurant feels both familiar and new, offering pūpu and entrées with comfort and fresh twists, from ‘ahi tuna tartare to a kālua pork grilled cheese, and lobster Cobb salad to teriyaki beef.
 Sitting on the lānai with a craft brew in hand and Hale‘iwa’s expansive sunsets on vibrant display just might be the biggest draw of all.

 Info: Walk-ins only.

-On a typical day, iconic Matsumoto’s Shave Ice serves up hundreds of soft and sweet shave ice to lines of people waiting patiently for their beach-day treat.
-Based out of its renovated but original 1951 store on the main road through Hale‘iwa, Matsumoto’s offers 40 flavors to tempt keiki to kūpuna.
+On a typical day, iconic Matsumoto Shave Ice serves hundreds of soft and sweet shave ice to lines of people waiting patiently for their beach-day treat.
+Based out of its renovated but original 1951 store on the main road through Hale‘iwa, Matsumoto’s offers 39 flavors to tempt keiki to kūpuna.

 Info: Closed Thanksgiving, Christmas Day, and New Year’s Day.